return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_bridge_c.rst

 drm_bridge_attach
 =================

-.. c:function:: int drm_bridge_attach(struct drm_device *dev, struct drm_bridge *bridge)
+.. c:function:: int drm_bridge_attach(struct drm_encoder *encoder, struct drm_bridge *bridge, struct drm_bridge *previous)

-    associate given bridge to our DRM device
+    attach the bridge to an encoder's chain

-    :param struct drm_device \*dev:
+    :param struct drm_encoder \*encoder:
-        DRM device
+        DRM encoder

     :param struct drm_bridge \*bridge:
-        bridge control structure
+        bridge to attach

+    :param struct drm_bridge \*previous:
+        previous bridge in the chain (optional)

 .. _`drm_bridge_attach.description`:

 Description
 -----------

-Called by a kms driver to link one of our encoder/bridge to the given bridge.
+Called by a kms driver to link the bridge to an encoder's chain.
+The previous argument specifies the previous bridge in the chain.
+If NULL, the bridge is linked directly at the encoder's output.
+Otherwise it is linked at the previous bridge's output.

-Note that setting up links between the bridge and our encoder/bridge objects needs to be handled by the kms driver itself.
+If non-NULL the previous bridge must be already attached by a call to this function.

 .. _`drm_bridge_attach.return`: